 is 350 miles off the coast of Colombia and is actually closer to the mainland of Nicaragua.
 The island combines the diverse cultures of English, Africans, Spaniards and pirates.
 Visitors first spot the island’s famous sea of seven colors from the airplane.
 Full of white sand beaches the island is surrounded by coral reefs.
 During the day one can beach comb, sun bathe, dive and snorkel in the coral reefs or go shopping at the duty-free stores.
 At night the island comes alive with music beats of reggae, calypso and salsa.

-Tourism Saturation: San Andres if very popular with Colombian tourists with a lot of package deals being peddled all over Colombia.
+Tourism Saturation: San Andres if very popular with Colombian tourists.
+Cheap all-inclusive travel deals are promoted throughout Colombia.
 San Andres is probably the most famous beach/island destination in the country.
 It’s especially crowded during the Colombian holidays of Semana Santa (the week before Easter) and during the Christmas holidays

 Difficulty: One has to fly in, but the island is quite developed.